Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Data Base Creator/README.md

 ### Code explanation:

-The system works using the GUI developed in whic the user can record a new body posture using the kinect camera and selecting the type of the emotion that he is going to represent.
-Digiting the name which he wants save the information the user can create a .avi and .csv files after that the system has recorded the posture.
+The system works using the GUI developed in which the user can record a new body posture using the kinect camera and selecting the type of the emotion that he is going to represent.
+Digiting the name with he wants save the information the user can create a .avi and .csv files after that the system has recorded the posture.

-When the system started, the GUI is thrown and the user can connect the kinect to create a new posture or loaded a posture created digiting the name of the .avi and .csv files and loaded them.
+When the system start, the GUI is thrown and the user can connect the kinect to create a new posture or loaded a posture created digiting the name of the .avi and .csv files and loaded them.
 If the user wants create a new posture he must connect the kinect and select the type of the emotion that he goes to perform with his body posture, after that the user must to put the name of to save the files and then he can record the posture and finally, if he wants, he can save the informacion (video and angles data) or restart the process.

 * The image shows the general flowchart of the system.
 ![flowchart body posture data base creator general process](https://user-images.githubusercontent.com/31509775/33280062-dd34a388-d36e-11e7-86f8-dbcce559e451.PNG)